 These boards can be fitted in most of Naim’s chrome bumper and olive power amps as well as a few of their classic series.
-They cost £400 for a pair (most amps need two, however, 135s take one in each) and are currently only fitted by us.
+They cost £400 for a pair (most amps need two, however, 135s take one in each) and are currently only fitted by us, however will be available for DIY installation.
 Since we know the thought of modifying the Naim note can be worrying, we are providing a 60 day trial period in which you can request a free refitting of your old boards including carriage and a full refund.

 If you’re like to know more about these boards give us a call on 0330 660 0402 or email me directly at email@example.com